Content intended for health care professionals.

 In patients with CML in ≥2 TKIs up to 55% were intolerant to a previous TKI In patients with CML in ≥2 TKIs up to 55% were intolerant to a previous TKI

-Even low-grade, chronic TKI intolerance can impact compliance with therapy, which in turn can lead to poor outcomes14,15
+Even low-grade, chronic TKI intolerance can impact compliance with therapy, which in turn can lead to poor outcomes3,4

-TKI intolerance may negatively influence compliance of CML therapies
+Failure to address TKI intolerance may negatively influence compliance of CML therapies.

-• In a survey of patients with CML, nearly half of responders skipped doses of their medication—many to reduce adverse events16
+• In a survey of patients with CML, nearly half of responders missed doses of their medication—mostly to reduce adverse events5

-• In turn, lower compliance with therapy for CML may impact outcomes for patients14,17,18
+• In turn, lower compliance with therapy for CML may impact outcomes for patients3,6,7

 Impact of noncompliance on achievement of MMR.
 Impact of noncompliance on Event Free Survival (2-year EFS) Impact of noncompliance on achievement of MMR.
 Impact of noncompliance on Event Free Survival (2-year EFS)